-- (i) bonds issued or guaranteed by an EU Member State, a state that is a member of the OECD, local authorities thereof or by supranational institutions and organizations with a community, regional or international character, in any case with a rating of no less than 'BBB' and a term to maturity between one and thirty years; - (ii) investment-grade corporate bonds issued by a company in an EU Member State or a member state of the OECD and a term to maturity between one and thirty years;
+(i) bonds issued or guaranteed by an EU Member State, a state that is a member of the OECD, local authorities thereof or by supranational institutions and organizations with a community, regional or international character;

+(ii) investment-grade corporate bonds issued by a company in an EU Member State or a member state of the OECD;

-- (iii) shares or units issued by money-market UCITS which calculate their net asset value daily and are rated at 'AAA' or equivalent; - (iv) shares or units issued by UCITS that invest chiefly in bonds or equities stated under (v) and (vi) below; - (v) equities included in an index listed on a stock exchange in an EU Member State or a member state of the OECD; - (vi) equities admitted to trading or which will be traded on a regulated market of an EU Member State or on a stock exchange in a member state of the OECD, on condition that these equities are included in an index; or - (vii) cash; - (viii) The collateral may not consist of financial instruments issued by the counterparty or one of its legal entities.
+(iii) shares or units issued by money-market UCITS which calculate their net asset value daily and are rated at 'AAA' or equivalent;

+(iv) shares or units issued by UCITS that invest chiefly in bonds or equities stated under (v) and (vi) below;

+(v) equities included in an index listed on a stock exchange in an EU Member State, a member state of the OECD, Hong Kong or Singapore;

+(vi) equities admitted to trading or which will be traded on a regulated market of an EU Member State or on a stock exchange in a member state of the OECD, on condition that these equities are included in an index; or

+(vii) cash;

+(viii) The collateral may not consist of financial instruments issued by the counterparty or one of its legal entities.
 The collateral may not be strongly correlated with the counterparty's performance.

-Currently the Investment Institution only requests collateral in the form of cash (EUR or USD) to hedge exposure to a counterparty as a result of derivative financial instruments.
-No 'haircut' is applied to cash.
+To reduce exposure to a counterparty as a result of financial derivative instruments, the Fund accepts collateral in the form of cash.
+Cash provided as collateral may be reinvested.
+No 'haircut' is applied to cash when received as collateral in a derivative transaction.
 The term 'haircut' means that the value of collateral provided in cash would be assigned a lower value than the face value.
 Cash provided as collateral may be reinvested.
+The Fund can also accept cash when received as collateral in securities lending transactions.
+Cash collateral received from securities lending is subject to a margin grid that reflects the haircut (see paragraph "Lending of financial instruments").